Class Notes | Obituaries

 Joanne Polverino '73 is the director of benefits at Santa Clara County Federal Credit Union.

-Mitch Finley '73 is the author of more than 30 books on Catholic topics, including one of his most recent, The Rosary Handbook: A Guide for Newcomers, Old-Timers, and Those In Between (The Word Among Us Press), which is a publisher's bestseller with 25,235+ copies sold as of Dec.
-1, 2015.
-Finley lives in Spokane, Washington.
+Mitch Finley '73 is the author of 30+ books on Catholic themes.
+One of his most recent is The Rosary Handbook: A Guide for Newcomers, Old-Timers, and Those In Between (The Word Among Us Press).
+Now in its tenth printing and with a second edition being prepared, sales exceed 32,670.